 We are working to expand our size and scale via more penetration of existing markets and the launch of new complementary products and updates to existing products.
 This growth, if it occurs as planned, will place significant demands on our management and manufacturing capacity, as well as our financial, administrative, and other resources.
 We cannot guarantee that any of the personnel, systems, procedures and controls we put in place will be adequate to support the manufacture and distribution of our products.
 Our operating results will depend substantially on the ability of our officers and key employees to manage changing business conditions and to implement and improve our financial and administrative systems and manage other resources.
 If we are unable to respond to and manage changing business conditions, or the scale of our products, services, and operations, then the quality of our services, our ability to retain key personnel and our business could be harmed.
-In February 2023, we purchased 26 acres of land in which we plan to build an expanded facility to increase capacity.
-Any failure to successfully construct and operate such a facility expand might limit our ability to grow as we expect.
+In February 2023, we purchased 26 acres of land in Orlando, Florida on which we plan to build an expanded facility to increase capacity.
+Any failure to successfully construct and operate such a facility expansion might limit our ability to grow as we expect.
+We do not plan to retain the current Winter Springs, Florida leased facility once the larger facility is fully operational.